BDmitry02/react19News/README.md

 # Project Description

-In this project, we developed a React application where demonstrated the latest features of React 19.
+In this project, i developed a React application where demonstrated the latest features of React 19.
 You can read the text explanation of all these React 19 updates (in Russian) by following this link https://docs.google.com/document/d/16K2tAgw_1GbaqdofBbPZuUQ8b-v0l_jqUWxRK-YnvR4/edit?usp=sharing

 - **useTransition() hook**